parthgujar/LSTM/README.md

-# LSTM
+# TextPrediction
-Next word prediction
+Text prediction using LSTM